Skryptonyte/RSCube/README.md

 # RSCube

-A Minecraft Classic Server written in Rust
+A Minecraft Classic Server written in Rust.
+It is a multi-threaded server built on an MPSC architectuure.
 # TODO

+* World Save to Disk
+* Level generator
-* Handle disconnects properly
+* Commands
-* Set block packets and world states
 * CPE Support